Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

 \section{Nonequilibrium thermodynamics of Gaussian Phase Packets}

-In this section, we discuss the nonequilibrium modeling of deformation mechanics of crystalline solids using the GPP approximation in which atoms are treated as Gaussian clouds, centered at the mean phase-space positions of the atoms.
+\Revision{We begin by} discussing the nonequilibrium modeling of deformation mechanics of crystalline solids, using the GPP approximation in which atoms are treated as Gaussian clouds, centered at the mean phase space positions of the atoms.
 We briefly review the application of the Liouville equation for analyzing the statistical evolution of a large ensemble of atoms subject to high-frequency vibrations.
-Such random vibrations are modeled by assuming local phase-space coordinates (positions and momenta) drawn from local Gaussian distributions.
+Such random vibrations are modeled by assuming local phase space coordinates (positions and momenta) drawn from local Gaussian distributions.
 We discuss the impact of assuming independent Gaussian distributions for each atom (termed \emph{interatomic independence} hereafter) and the corresponding inability of the model to capture nonequilibrium thermal transport.
 Moreover, the independent Gaussian assumption allows us to formulate the dynamical system of equations governing the atoms and the corresponding mean-field parameters.
 In subsequent sections, we use the insights gained here to formulate isentropic and non-isentropic quasistatic problems of finite-temperature crystal deformation (see Figure~\ref{fig: SchematicFiniteTemperatureQC} for a schematic description).